vinaygoel/ars-workshop/README.md

 ##### Build Derivatives in Hadoop #####

 In this step, you will build derivative datasets from this WARC using Hadoop.
-The datasets you will be generating are CDX, WAT, LGA and WANE datasets.
-You will also generate the Parsed text derivatives that are [Sequence Files](http://wiki.apache.org/hadoop/SequenceFile) containing page text and links extracted from html/text resources.
+The datasets you will be generating are `CDX`, `WAT`, `LGA` and `WANE` datasets.
+You will also generate the `Parsed text` derivatives that are [Sequence Files](http://wiki.apache.org/hadoop/SequenceFile) containing page text and links extracted from html/text resources.

 What takes place when you run the following command to build these derivatives:
-* Uploads WARC files from Local directory to the Hadoop Distributed File System (HDFS)
+* Uploads WARC files from Local directory (`$LOCAL_WARC_DIR`) to the Hadoop Distributed File System (HDFS)
 * Runs Hadoop jobs to build the derivatives:
-* Downloads derivatives from HDFS to local directory
+* Downloads derivatives from HDFS to local directory (`$LOCAL_DERIVATIVE_DIR`)

 To build these derivatives, run: